DjangoGirls/tutorial/django_installation/README.md

     Successfully installed psycopg2
     Cleaning up...

 That's it!
-Now you are finally ready to create a Django application.
+Now you are finally ready to create a Django application!
+But to do that, you need some nice program to edit the code...